seando13/chefz_table/README.md

 # README
-# Project 1 Chefz table
+# Project 1 Chefz Table

 To get a closer look of the project visit: https://chefztable.herokuapp.com/